stoychevvasko/Telerik-Academy-Homeworks---2016-2017/Module 2/Unit Testing/README.md

 - `Assert.Throws<ArgumentNullException>(() => item = null);` - checks of `item` throws `ArgumentNullException` when we attempt to ascribe `null` value to `item`, lambda expressions are used typically

+#### Exposing internal members for testing

+Edit *AssemblyInfo.cs* of SUT-project with these attributes:

+`[assembly: InternalsVisibleTo("Namespace.With.Tests")]`

+`[assembly: InternalsVisibleTo("DynamicProxyGenAssembly2")]` - exposes internals to the Moq framework - necessary for allowing mocks

+If you absolutely must test a `private` member, you can change it to `protected` so it is revealed to descendants safely.